raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

+`"DOMContentLoaded"` is an `eventType` signal that tells when the main structure of a webpage is ready, letting JavaScript start doing things without waiting for everything like pictures to finish loading.

 --- /task ---

-`"DOMContentLoaded"` is an `eventType` signal that tells when the main structure of a webpage is ready, letting JavaScript start doing things without waiting for everything like pictures to finish loading.

-Next, you will check the local storage of the browser to see if their local browser preference is set to light mode or dark mode.
+Next, you will check the local storage of the user's browser to see if their local preference is set to light mode or dark mode.

 You will check if the user's preference for light mode is stored in the browser's local storage.
 If it is, isLightMode is set to true; otherwise, it's set to false.